wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

-Before you enable tenant-attach, you must meet a set of prerequisites and enable a set of internet endpoints.
+Before you enable tenant attach, you must meet a set of prerequisites and enable a set of internet endpoints.

 ## Verify prerequisites

-There are four main prerequisites to enable tenant-attach:
+There are four main prerequisites to enable tenant attach:
 - Create an Microsoft Intune tenant
 - Verify your *Global Administrator* account
 - Confirm your Azure public cloud environment